2022 Baltimore Orioles season

 The 2022 Baltimore Orioles season was the 122nd season in Baltimore Orioles franchise history, the 69th in Baltimore, and the 31st at Oriole Park at Camden Yards.
+They finished fourth in the AL East with an 83–79 record, but missed the playoffs for the sixth straight year.

+This season represented a tremendous breakthrough for the franchise.
+After losing 100 games in three of the last four seasons (Including two 110 loss seasons in 2018 and in the previous season), the Orioles pieced together their best single season turnaround in decades, winning 31 more games than in their previous season and represented the team's first winning campaign since 2016.

-They not only massively improved on their 52–110 record from the previous year, but they also claimed their first winning season since 2016 with a record of 83–79.
-Their 31-game improvement was their largest improvement since 1989, when they went 87–75 one year after their former franchise worst 54–107 record, a 32.5 game improvement.
-Coincidentally, both of these improvements came the year after seasons that involved losing streaks of 19 or more.
-The Orioles became the first team since the 1899 St. Louis Perfectos to lose 110 games in one season and post a winning record in the next.
-Nevertheless, the Orioles missed the playoffs for the sixth straight year.
+Their 31-game improvement is their largest in a single season since 1989, where the Orioles themselves improved by 33 games from their 54–107 record in 1988.
+Coincidentally, both improvements came the year after seasons that involved losing streaks of 19 or more losses.

 Offseason

 Lockout

-The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021 with no new agreement in place.
+The expiration of the league's collective bargaining agreement (CBA) with the Major League Baseball Players Association occurred on December 1, 2021, with no new agreement in place.
 As a result, the team owners voted unanimously to lockout the players stopping all free agency and trades.

 The parties came to an agreement on a new CBA on March 10, 2022.
 The season was delayed to begin on April 7, 2022, a week later than the original start time.